gbertl/amazonclone/README.md

 ## Changes I've made

-1. Deployed Firebase Cloud Functions to Heroku, and moved it to this repository https://github.com/gilbertlc/amazoncloneapi.
-2. Use Redux for state management, previously was Context API.
+* Use Redux for state management, previously was Context API.